Where We Learn

 Bristol is not only a Good Place To Live, but it is also a great place to learn as well.
 From a highly rated public school system to a several outstanding universities and colleges, the best possible educational experiences are available in Bristol.

 The mission of Bristol Tennessee City Schools is to ensure students achieve college and career readiness through academic excellence.
-The BTCS system is comprised of eight schools, including five elementary schools, one middle school (a newly constructed state-of-the-art middle school building is slated to open in fall 2021), and two high schools, which serve approximately 4,100 students.
+The BTCS system is comprised of eight schools, including five elementary schools, one middle school (a newly constructed state-of-the-art middle school building opened in fall 2021), and two high schools, which serve approximately 4,100 students.
 One of these high schools is the Tennessee Online Public School, or TOPS, a statewide public virtual school serving grades 9 through 12.
 TOPS students choose from unique programs of study like programming and software development, networking systems, web design, fine arts, maths and sciences, humanities, or college dual enrollment.
-The entire BTCS system is committed to student success, regularly earning awards and the staff, school, and system level.
+The entire BTCS system is committed to student success, regularly earning awards on the staff, school, and system level.
 Additionally, all BTCS students in grades 3 through 12 are provided with a laptop as an important tool to provide access to individualized instruction.

 Interested in leveling up your education or maybe learning some new skills?
 Bristol is in close proximity to several institutes of higher learning, each with unique programs that could be right for you: